rayduck/pnohty/README.md

 - Incorporates additional analysis specific to tiny split keyboards.
 - Space or Enter, which way does it swing?
 Avoids same thumb bigrams.
-- Common Python bigrams are respected and positioned to faciliate rolls.
+- Common Python bigrams are respected and positioned to facilitate rolls.

 ### Was that too fast?
 Time is not of the essence